Skip to main content

 Local Alcohol Policy

-Purpose of LAPs
+Purpose of a LAP

 LAPs generally encourage the responsible sale, supply and consumption of alcohol and focus on reducing alcohol related harm.